marian-nmt/marian-dev/src/python/README.md

   --backend {subprocess,pymarian}
                         Marian backend interface. subprocess looks for marian binary in PATH. pymarian is a pybind wrapper (default: pymarian)
 ```

+**Performance Tuning Tips**:
+* For CPU parallelization, `--cpu-threads <n>`
+* For GPU parallelization, assuming pymarian was compiled with cuda support, e.g., `--devices 0 1 2 3` to use the specified 4 gpu devices.
+* When OOM error: adjust `--mini-batch` argument
+* To see full logs from marian, set `--debug`

 *Example Usage*
 ```bash